davidezechukwu/davidezechukwucode/README.md

 <strong>Loopback4</strong> is a great improvement from Loopback 3, however, it lacks support for Composite Keys.
 Whilst this may be good for optimal performance on transactional queries involving tables in <strong>4th Normal Form</strong>(as it is inherently easier to create covering indexes in this <strong>Form</strong>), it is sometimes undesirable to be restricted to just to <strong>None-Composite</strong> Keys; as <strong>Composite Keys</strong> do come in handy in some use cases.

 Support for <strong>Express Middleware</strong> seems patchy as well unless one hosts the Loopback4 Application as a Route on an Express Application.
-Loopback4 being an ORM can Non-SQL Databases and it can also use the more conventional Relational Databases such as Oracle, MS SQLServer, Postgres & MySQl.
+Loopback4 being an ORM, it can use Non-SQL Databases and it can also use the more conventional Relational Databases such as Oracle, MS SQLServer, Postgres & MySQl.
 It has the ability to define and hydrate tables with migrations.
-Migration support is minimal though offering just <strong>Seeding</strong> and <strong>Upgrades</strong>; hence a third-party Library such as db-migrate(https://db-migrate.readthedocs.io/en/latest/,  https://www.npmjs.com/package/db-migrate) is required to handle more advanced migrations such as <strong>Versioned Updategrade and Downgrade</strong>steps.
+Migration support is minimal though, offering just <strong>Seeding</strong> and <strong>Upgrades</strong>; hence a third-party Library such as db-migrate(https://db-migrate.readthedocs.io/en/latest/,  https://www.npmjs.com/package/db-migrate) is required, to handle more advanced migrations such as <strong>Versioned Updategrade and Downgrade</strong>steps.

 <br/>
 <strong>Typescript</strong> is used extensively in this Mono-Repo, across the clients, servers, and even Databases(if the <strong>Javascript/JSON-based</strong> Database such as <strong>MongoDb</strong> or similar is opted for, when applicable).